meanpete/trythis/README.md

 # trythis

-#updating this to see if it hooksx
+#updating this to see if it hooks second time around